Darkelf2024/Darkelf-Retro-Lounge/Overlay_Color_Indicators_with_FAQ_and_References.md

 This document explains the **color changes** observed in the emulator performance overlay (AetherSX2 / NetherSX2-style HUD) and how they relate to **timing behavior**, not raw frame rate.

 These indicators are intended as **real-time diagnostics**, not absolute measures of accuracy.
-They are best understood as *signals of internal timing state* rather than judgments of playability or correctness.
+They should be understood as *signals of internal timing state* rather than judgments of playability or correctness.

 ---